Are you suffering from high DHEA-s?

-In hypersensitivity syndromes the exact same amount of androgen causes an exaggerated response which triggers over cell stimulation and the symptoms of excess DHEA/androgens.
+In hypersensitivity syndromes, the exact same amount of androgen causes an exaggerated response which triggers cell stimulation and the symptoms of excess DHEA/androgens.

-While this process is not well understood it's what is felt to occur secondary to immune activation and it is seen in conditions such as benign prostatic hyperplasia and androgenetic alopecia (hair loss).
+While this process is not well understood it’s what is felt to occur secondary to immune activation and it is seen in conditions such as benign prostatic hyperplasia (12) and androgenetic alopecia (hair loss) (13).

 Treatment for this condition should be targeted at the immune issues (if present) and any underlying hormone imbalances.

-Another uncommon cause of high DHEA is non classic adrenal hyperplasia (otherwise known as adult onset congenital hyperplasia).
+Another uncommon cause of high DHEA is nonclassic adrenal hyperplasia (14) (otherwise known as adult-onset congenital hyperplasia).

-This condition is an autosomal recessive genetic disease which is tends to present later in life.
+This condition is an autosomal recessive genetic disease that tends to present later in life.

 Women with this condition tend to have normal menses and pubertal growth patterns but symptoms of androgen excess tend to present later in life.